 TV Shows That Defy Gender Stereotypes

-There are so many ways to be a kid, and research has proven that it's important for kids of all ages and identities to see themselves reflected in the media they view, especially when it comes to gender.
-Our own research review shows that these messages influence kids as early as preschool, which makes it even clearer that it's important to look for positive gender portrayals in our kids' media.
+There are so many ways to be a kid.
+And research has proven that it's important for kids of all ages and identities to see themselves reflected in the media they view, especially when it comes to gender.
+Our own research shows that these messages influence kids as early as preschool, which makes it even more important to look for positive gender portrayals in our kids' media.
 On television, it can be difficult to find girls and boys (and men and women!) who defy gender stereotypes.
-Luckily, we've got lots of picks that offer balanced and positive gender representations, from tween boys cementing friendships in Stranger Things to pint-sized girl bosses leading Odd Squad's math problem-solving agency.
-For even more great choices for your family, check out these lists: Movies That Defy Gender Stereotypes, Positive Role Model TV for Girls, and TV That's Good for Boys.
+Luckily, we've got lots of picks that offer balanced and positive gender representations.
+For even more great choices for your family, check out Movies That Defy Gender Stereotypes and TV Shows with Positive Role Models for Boys.

 TV